Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: Related Works

 To overcome the limitations in traditional communication systems, such as low spectral efficiency, limited user access, inflexible resource allocation, and insufficient interference resistance, there is a growing interest in integrating advanced multiple access technologies, such as RSMA, into MEC systems to meet the demands for efficient, flexible, and large-scale user access in modern communication networks \cite{rsmarelate_1, wang2024joint, rsmarelate_2}.
 Several previous studies focused on the downlink transmission with RSMA.
 Particularly, an energy efficiency maximization problem was investigated in \cite{rsmarelate_1} for IRS-assisted simultaneous wireless information and power transfer networks with RSMA leveraging the proximal policy optimization.
 The system weighted energy efficiency was studied in \cite{wang2024joint} to fully utilize the spectrum and energy resources in a multi-IRS system with RSMA.
 In \cite{rsmarelate_2}, RSMA was employed for the downlink transmission in a satellite communication system, where the power allocation was designed to maximize the total transmission rate.
 Furthermore, \cite{rsmarelate_3, rsmarelate_4, rsmarelate_5} explored the RSMA applications in various scenarios, such as cognitive radio networks, massive multiple-input multiple-output cellular systems, and the UAV-enabled wireless networks.

-Most of the previous works focused on the downlink RSMA transmission, while ignoring that the uplink RSMA transmission is equally important for improving the quality of services.
-Therefore, a few pioneering works \cite{rsmarelate_6, rsmarelate_7, rsmarelate_8} have investigated the uplink RSMA transmission.
+{While most previous works have primarily focused on downlink RSMA transmission, uplink RSMA has received relatively less attention.
+However, uplink RSMA is equally important for improving the quality of service.
+Although some studies \cite{tegos2024distributeduplinkratesplitting} have explored uplink RSMA, further investigation is needed to fully exploit its potential, particularly in interference management.} Therefore, a few pioneering works \cite{rsmarelate_6, rsmarelate_7, rsmarelate_8} have investigated the uplink RSMA transmission.
 In \cite{rsmarelate_6}, the optimization of decoding order and power allocation in an uplink system with RSMA was investigated to maximize the total throughput, and the performance gain was verified compared with other multiple access techniques such as NOMA.
 In \cite{rsmarelate_7}, a multi-server MEC system integrated with RSMA was studied, and the maximum user delay was minimized in terms of the user concurrent task offloading.
 The authors in \cite{rsmarelate_8} considered the total rate maximization in an IRS-assisted RSMA uplink system, and an efficient alternating optimization method combining successive convex approximation and Riemannian conjugate gradient was proposed to alternately optimize power allocation and passive beamforming of the IRS.

-However, compared to the interference management strategies, e.g., NOMA and space division multiple access, the advantage of RSMA lies in its ability to unify and adaptively apply both strategies by controlling the power allocation of the transmitted information.
-In downlink transmission scenarios, RSMA demonstrates its inherent strengths, such as improved spectral efficiency, enhanced interference management, and better adaptability to user diversity \cite{rsmarelate_9}.
-Conversely, in uplink transmission scenarios, RSMA lacks an interference management strategy that demonstrates its advantages, which undermines the resource utilization of the integration of MEC systems with RSMA, leading to the bottleneck of user QoS in B5G/6G applications.
+{Compared to other interference management strategies, such as NOMA and Space Division Multiple Access (SDMA), the primary advantage of RSMA lies in its ability to unify and adaptively apply both strategies by dynamically controlling the power allocation of the transmitted information.
+In downlink transmission scenarios, RSMA has been shown to inherently offer substantial benefits, including improved spectral efficiency, enhanced interference management, and better adaptability to user diversity \cite{rsmarelate_9}.
+However, in uplink transmission scenarios, RSMA faces a key challenge: the absence of an interference management strategy that fully capitalizes on its potential.
+This limitation hinders the effective utilization of resources, particularly in the integration of MEC systems with RSMA, resulting in a bottleneck that impedes the QoS for users in B5G/6G applications.} {Table \ref{tab:rsma_relat_work} compares the details of the above RSMA related work and its interference management methods.}